-- She wanted to shoot in a studio, with a seamless background, so the viewer only saw the bridal gowns, without any distractions
+- She wanted to shoot in a studio with a seamless background.
+This way, the viewer would only see the bridal gowns, without any distractions

-- Since the gowns are white, we needed a slightly darker seamless background, and we agreed that a light grey would be fine
+- Since the gowns are white, we needed a slightly darker background.
+We agreed that a light grey would be fine

 - She also asked to emphasize the texture and embroidery work on the gowns

 - We needed two tall, thin models with features that helped make a contrast with the background and gowns

 I don’t have a dedicated studio, and some places were already restricting access to their facilities because of the COVID-19.
 That’s why we decided to use a portable studio.
 After considering a few options, we realized we could simply shoot at Mariana’s showroom.